 Even if your cake is not too hot but just lukewarm, it can spell trouble for your cake.
 When you try to spread frosting across a warm cake, you may quickly find that the cake begins to crumble and cake crumbs get ripped into the buttercream.

-Warm cake is quite soft (use these tips to keep that way) and will not hold its shape if you try to push a stiff frosting across it’s surface.
 Not only will frosting the cake become a challenge but it will also not look very nice.
 The frosting will be full of cake crumbs and likely not very smooth.

-Bottom line, you don’t want to frost a warm, hot or even room temperature cake!
+Bottom line, you don’t want to frost a warm, hot, or even room temperature cake!

 If you’re in a hurry, try these simple steps to speed up the cooling process.